Briana Renee Of ‘Little Women: LA’ Reveals Her Marriage May End In Divorce

 If you remember, Matt Grundhoffer was caught sexting transexual model Plastic Martyr while Briana Renee was pregnant with their son Maverick.
 She didn’t leave him over this, but their marital issues have been obvious ever since this went down between them.
 Briana did kick him out of the house at the time, but it didn’t take long before she took Matt back.
 Her friends on the show have never approved of her marriage to Matt, but Briana continues to defend him against any hate.
 If she decided to divorce him, then it might make a few of the girls pretty happy.

 The Inquisitr shared not long ago that a source revealed that they feel like Briana Renee and Matt will never actually get a divorce no matter how hard things are for them in their marriage.
-The source did not want to be named but said “She will never, ever leave him.
+The source did not want to be named, but said “She will never, ever leave him.
 Her friends have described her as desperate.
 She can’t stand being alone.”
 The insider also said, “It’s always going to be tumultuous.
 No one is sure how she could ever move on from Matt’s past.”

 Matt was actually arrested for DUI and also allegedly choking an ex-girlfriend in the past, but these things were not enough to keep Briana Renee from marrying him and making the choice to have children with him.
-The fact that he cheated on her by sexting a transgendered model while she was pregnant wasn’t enough either.
+The fact that he cheated on her by sexting a transsexual model while she was pregnant wasn’t enough either.
 Briana Renee has stuck by her man through it all.

 Briana Renee admits that part of their marital problems could be brought on by things she has gone through as well.
 She recently opened up about her struggle with postpartum depression.